AI Art allows poets to be visual artists, and illustrators are upset.

 - An AI-Generated Artwork Won First Place at a State Fair Fine Arts Competition, and Artists Are Pissed — Jason Allen's AI-generated work "Théâtre D'opéra Spatial" took first place in the digital category at the Colorado State Fair.

-A note about the first article: he never hid the fact that he used Midjourney (AI Art tool) but put it in his entry, stating that the artist was “Jason Allen via Midjourney.”
+A note about this article: Jason Allen never hid the fact that he used Midjourney (AI Art tool) but put it in his entry, stating that the artist was “Jason Allen via Midjourney.”

 1. Artists have been through this before already, with the invention of the camera.